 TTUHSC is committed to the health of students, patients, faculty, staff, and the public in general.
 As an institution whose mission is to improve the health of people by providing high quality educational opportunities to students and health care professionals, advancing knowledge through scholarship and research, and providing patient care and service.
 TTUHSC campuses both indoors and outdoors remain tobacco free.
 Violations will be treated seriously and violators will be subject to disciplinary action as prescribed by existing operating and Board of Regents policies.
-Refer to the TTUHSC OP 10.19 and TTUHSC Student Handbook Code of Professional Conduct, Part I, 4.B Tobacco Free Environment.
+Refer to the TTUHSC OP 10.19 and TTUHSC Institutional Student Handbook, Part I, B Tobacco Free Environment.